Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/06-Final-Project.md

 - Have at least 5 routes
 - Utilize at least 3 templates

+Your work will be evaluated according to the following rubric:

 | Score | Rating | Correctness | Code Quality |
 | :---: | :----: | :---------: | :----------: |
 | **1** | **Needs Improvement** | Required sections of submission are largely missing or not functional. | Code is messy and hard to follow.
 Code includes TODOs or does not include docstrings for most routes. |